iTwin/presentation/packages/hierarchies-react/README.md

 The returned object contains 2 functions, that should be called by the node renderer: `onNodeClick` and `onNodeKeyDown`.

-Out [tree renderer implementation](#treerenderer) calls this hook and passes the callbacks to the [node renderer](#treenoderenderer), so there's no need to use it unless implementing a custom tree renderer.
+Our [tree renderer implementation](#treerenderer) calls this hook and passes the callbacks to the [node renderer](#treenoderenderer), so there's no need to use it unless implementing a custom tree renderer.

 ### `useUnifiedSelectionTree` & `UnifiedSelectionProvider`